Dimillian/DMRESTRequest-objc/readme.md

 Use the singleton `[DMRESTSettings sharedSettings`] to set shared settings.

+###JSON and Cache
+If your API send back JSON data type you should really take look at this speficic method for executing your requests.

+	-(void)executeJSONBlockRequestWithCache:(BOOL)useCache
+                      JSONReadingOption:(NSJSONReadingOptions)option
+                             completion:(DMJSONCacheCompletionBlock)completionBlock;

+It automaticcaly cache the response and send you back JSON object (NSDictionnary or NSArray).
+The completion block is called twice if a cached response is found.
+Once with the cached result, and once with the respone from the server

+`DMRESTRequest` provide a cache service, `DMJSONCache`, it should not be used alone. `DMRESTRequest` use it automatically when you execute request with the methode above. `DMJSONCache` provide some methods if you want to clean the in memory cache or the disk one.
+The in memory store respond to memory warning and will be automatically free if one is received.

 ###Timeout
 Default `Timeout` interval is 60 seconds You can you can set: